Research - K.G. Jebsen Center for Genetic Epidemiology

 The overall aim of the K.G.
 Jebsen Center for Genetic Epidemiology is to better understand human health and disease by studying genomic variation in populations.
 The center will primarily work on the translational axis between population-based and laboratory-based research.

-The center formalize collaborations between four strong local research groups and a world leading team of international collaborators at the interface of epidemiology, genetics, statistics, bioinformatics and system biology.
+The center formalize collaborations between four strong local research groups and a world leading team of international collaborators at the interface of medicine, epidemiology, genetics, applied statistics, bioinformatics and system biology.
 We have deliberately chosen to establish work packages across the research groups’ individual expertise to accentuate the integrative component of the center.
 We believe that high-impact out-of-the-box discoveries is fostered in the interface of multidisciplinary teams working together towards a greater goal of improved human health guided by a clinical mindset.

 Norway's 11-digits unique-personal identification number allows for assessment of a comprehensive health history for our participants utilizing registries such as: The Norwegian Patient Registry, the diagnostic registries at the hospitals of Levanger and Namsos, the database at the Norwegian Health Economics Administration (HELFO), the Cause of Death Registry, and the Norwegian Prescription Database.
-Computer resources.
-HUNT Cloud is a computer solution aimed at researchers within the HUNT community making available scalable storage and analysis for sensitive genomics data.
-HUNT Cloud currently holds 120,000 Norwegian samples from the large cohorts of HUNT, Tromsø and National Institute of Public Health.